 Conditional moves allow you to set specific future moves to be played automatically if the opponent responds with a certain predicted move.
 They are a bit like "premoves" in Live chess, except that pre-moves are generally made regardless of what your opponent does next, whereas conditional moves are made only "on condition" of a specific move by your opponent.

 To set conditional moves, click the conditional moves button beneath the moves list on the right side of the screen.
 This button will only appear during your opponent’s turn.

-Clicking the button opens a new screen with a chessboard showing the current position.
-Start by entering the move you think Black will play next.
-This establishes the "condition" on which the next White move will be made (i.e. "IF Black plays e5...").
+Clicking the conditional moves button opens a new screen with a chessboard showing the current position.
+Start by entering the move you think your opponent will play next.
+This establishes the "condition" on which your next move will be made (i.e. "IF Black plays e5...").
 Now you enter White's response, your conditional move.

 That's all there is to it!
 The sequence of moves is saved automatically as you go.
-You can keep going if you wish, entering subsequent moves for black and programmed responses for your own pieces.
-(You can add as many as five moves for each side.)
+You can keep going if you wish, entering subsequent moves for your opponent and programmed responses for your own pieces.
 If you change your mind, you can delete the line by clicking the ‘x’.

 Conditional moves are a great way to save time in positions where the next few moves are predictable - especially during exchanges or combinations where one player's moves are forced, such as an unavoidable checkmate sequence.

 If the information in this article is out of date or incorrect, or if you have questions about it, please let us know!